ahmadalwy3/ahmadalwy3/Privacy-policy.md

 The only time uBlock Origin connects to a remote server is to update the filter lists and other related assets.
 If you disable auto-update in the _"3rd-party filters"_ pane in the dashboard, uBlock Origin will not connect to any remote server, unless you click _"Update now"_ and only if there are assets deemed "out of date".

-The servers behind `githubusercontent.com` are owned by GitHub, Inc., and thus are unrelated to uBlock Origin, so even if I was interested in analytics (which I am not), I have no access to whatever data is logged by `githubusercontent.com`.
+The project is currently hosted on `github.com`, which is owned by GitHub, Inc., and thus is unrelated to uBlock Origin.

 That is all.